gibbs/gibbs.github.io/content/blog/9999-modx-manager-preview-logouts-and-varnish.md

     dateModified: "2012-02-11"
 ---

-If you using MODX in a server environment that runs Varnish you may experience weird logging out issues, in particular when using the “preview” feature from the manager.
+If you are using MODX in a server environment that runs Varnish you may experience weird logging out issues, in particular when using the “preview” feature from the manager.